1980 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1980 penny was produced at three different U.S. Mint facilities, each creating distinct varieties with unique characteristics and values.

-Philadelphia produced the most common no mint mark version, Denver struck circulation coins with the “D” designation, while San Francisco created limited proof coins exclusively for collectors.
-Each type offers different collecting opportunities and value potential based on condition and rarity.
+Philadelphia produced the highest-mintage no-mint-mark version and Denver struck circulation coins with the “D” designation, while San Francisco created limited proof coins exclusively for collectors using specially prepared, mirror-finish dies.
+Each type offers a different collecting experience and distinct value potential based on condition, color grade, and rarity.

 Also Read: Value Of Old Pennies By Year (1959-Present)

-The 1980 No Mint Mark Penny, struck at the Philadelphia Mint, represents one of the most abundant yet collectible Lincoln cents from the copper era.
-With over 7.4 billion coins produced, these pennies are composed of 95% copper and 5% zinc, making them among the last full-copper pennies before the 1982 composition change.
+The 1980 No Mint Mark Penny, produced at the Philadelphia Mint, is one of the most abundant Lincoln cents ever struck — yet it remains appealing to collectors because of its copper composition and color-grade potential.
+With over 7.4 billion struck, these coins are composed of 95% copper and 5% zinc, placing them among the final full-copper pennies before the 1982 formula change.

 1980 No Mint Mark Penny (RD) Price/Grade Chart